Nestled in the western mountains of North Carolina sits Maggie Valley, a tourism town that lost a race with Gatlinburg and Pigeon Forge.

 Still, the higher elevations do provide certain advantages, not the least of which is the majestic views.
 Maggie Valley is absolutely gorgeous and offers a bit of the feeling of visiting the Smokies the way they used to be.

-If you go, here are some of our favorite things to do in Maggie Valley.
+If you visit, here are some of our favorite things to do in Maggie Valley.

-Maggie Valley is a great destination for motorcycle riders.
+Maggie Valley is a great destination for motorcycle rallies and riders.
 The winding roads, the Blue Ridge Parkway and the scenic routes are perfect for large groups or individual riders.

-For a true motorcycle aficionado, or for someone with an appreciation of vintage items, it’s a great place to stop.
+For a true motorcycle aficionado, or for someone with an appreciation of vintage memorabilia, it’s a great place to stop.